liuyuit/study/Life/EF English/Method/Inital Study Plan.md

 Do you have an apple

-How many  apple do you have
+How many  apples do you have

+what do you have